 - Feedback on your experiences on other distributions would be welcome.

 The original author of this Applet was Clem.
-More recently it has been supported by @pdcurtis who occasionally checks the comments on the Cinnamon Spices Web Site, however that does not automatically notify him so if you want a rapid response please also alert him via the Form at www.pcurtis.com.
-On github, mentioning @pdcurtis in any conversation will cause it to be emailed to me. .
+More recently it has been supported and extended by @pdcurtis who is now listed as the current author.
+He occasionally checks the comments on the Cinnamon Spices Web Site, however that does not automatically notify him so if you want a rapid response please also alert him via the Form at www.pcurtis.com.
+On github, mentioning @pdcurtis in any conversation will cause it to be emailed to him. .

 - Add panelHeight and instance_id to various functions

 - Add Configure (settings-schema.json) to applet

 - Provide options to choose different vnstati formats including a user specified format

 - Tidy code to remove trailing spaces